2011–12 Oklahoma Sooners men's basketball team

-The 2011–12 Oklahoma Sooners basketball team represents the University of Oklahoma in the 2011–12 NCAA Division I men's basketball season.
-The Sooners are led by Lon Kruger in his first season.
-The team plays its home games at the Lloyd Noble Center in Norman, Oklahoma and are members of the Big 12 Conference.
+The 2011–12 Oklahoma Sooners basketball team represented the University of Oklahoma in the 2011–12 NCAA Division I men's basketball season.
+The Sooners were led by Lon Kruger in his first season.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma and were members of the Big 12 Conference.

 Preseason

 Coaching Change

 On March 14, 2011, Oklahoma fired Jeff Capel, after the Sooners had back-to-back losing seasons for the first time since 1967.
 Capel led the Sooners to a 17-36 record since Blake Griffin left for the NBA.
 Overall, Capel was 96-69 in five seasons.
 Capel received a $1.75 million buyout from Oklahoma.
 On April 2, 2011, it was announced that Lon Kruger would leave UNLV to become the Sooners new coach.
 Kruger will be paid about $2.2 million annually.

 Preseason Poll

 The Sooners were picked to finish 9th in conference play.